 Recovery houses also called sober living homes, are a necessity for many in early recovery.
 They provide a safe and supported environment and increase the overall wellness for a person seeking recovery.
 Recovery Housing can be challenging to locate especially in a time of crisis.

-SAFE Project spoke with Jeremy Savin, who owns and operates three recovery houses in Maryland and is a member of the SAFE Housing Collective.
+SAFE Project spoke with Jeremy Savin, who owns and operates three recovery houses in Maryland.
 He has advocated for recovery houses at the state level.
 This is the first in a series of interviews on national recovery housing to help educate and provide awareness about both the challenges and triumphs.

 SAFE: Tell us about your program, such as services provided, pathways to recovery supported, funding, payment system.